veox/oobiqoo/README.md

 # oobiqoo

-An implementation of UBI on Ethereum, as an ERC20 token.
+An implementation of UBI on Ethereum, as a system of ERC20 tokens referenced from a central registry.

-The token is "mintable", creating one smallest unit (tentative name "sec") every second.
+The tokens are "mintable", creating one smallest unit (tentative name "sec") every second.

 In early design stage.